Fern Ridge School District Project

 Interested in learning more?
 Explore our site to see the beautiful personal and physical growth happening at Growing A Future and learn how you can become part of our community.

 Growing A Future is an Elmira High School Interact Club project started in 2018.
 It began as a 'proof of concept' single greenhouse growing vegetable starters for resale with a dream to turn our program into a powerful and life-changing Soils School & Community Farm that will teach and train our students and community members of all ages to develop a healthy, self-sustaining and thriving community.

 With the approval and full support of the Fern Ridge School District and the donation of 3 acres of school property to use for our program, that dream has now become a reality.

-The School Farm is a year-round and comprehensive hands-on teaching and training program for K-12 students and community members.
-It has plenty of open field planting areas, a greenhouse, composting center and a 20' Training Center Yurt sitting in the middle that will help expand our areas of learning and knowledge.
+The imaginative 'Middle Earth' School Farm is a year-round and comprehensive hands-on teaching and training program for K-12 students and community members.
+With plenty of open field planting areas, two greenhouses, 60 fruit trees, berries, composting center, pollinator garden & gazebo, and 20' Training Center Yurt sitting in the middle that will help expand our areas of learning and knowledge.
 The end goal is to increase the amount of healthy produce we can grow and share with the school and community.
 We encourage you to join us and support us as we strive to make a difference.

 Entrance Gate Completed

 There is a much bigger purpose for the “Hobbit Hole” entrance to the school farm than it just looking cool.
 At the School Farm, we believe that a student using their imagination is the most powerful tool for learning.
 To help grow their imaginations, we have developed a K-5 school farm curriculum around a fictional short story about the importance of remembering and returning to the “old ways” of farming if we are to save our soil, our plants, our trees, and our very health before it is too late.